Cross-Modal Distillation for RGB-Depth Person Re-Identification: Introduction

-Although some methods have been proposed for cross-modal re-identification between RGB and infrared images~\cite{wu2017,ye20181,ye20182,dai2018}, few address RGB and depth images~\cite{zhuo2017}.
-However, sensing across RGB and depth modalities is important in many real-world scenarios.
-This is the case, for example, with video surveillance systems that must recognize individuals in poorly illuminated environments.
-Recent progress in lidar technology makes the usage of depth information more and more viable in these situations as a replacement for infrared cameras \cite{Lohani2013, Sudhakar2017}.
-Another example is the case of autonomous self-driving vehicles, which require tracking pedestrians around their vicinity, where some regions are covered by lidars sensors, and others by RGB cameras.
+Although several methods have been proposed for cross-modal re-identification between RGB and infrared images~\cite{wu2017,ye20181,ye20182,dai2018, wang2020}, almost no research addressing RGB and depth images exists and ahead of our work no deep learning based methods have been applied to the task~\cite{zhuo2017,hafner2019}.
+However, sensing across RGB and depth modalities is important in many real-world scenarios, such as video surveillance systems that must recognize individuals in poorly illuminated environments \cite{Sudhakar2017}.

-In this case, figure~\ref{1} illustrates an example of a cross-modal system.
-Query images captured for a person sensed in the RGB modality (captures color intensities), are matched against a set of reference gallery images from a depth modality (captures 3D geometry).

-There is a considerable shift across modalities since data from RGB and depth images are heterogeneous.
-State-of-the-art methods proposed for cross-modal re-identification are typically optimized co-jointly using image data from both source and target modalities which leads to complex re-identification models.

-Cross-modal re-identification can be seen as a transfer learning task~\cite{weiss2016survey,pan2010survey}, commonly employed to adapt visual recognition models to operate across domains in, e.g., image classification~\cite{duan2012learning,zhu2011heterogeneous}, human activity classification~\cite{Harel2011,Ma2014} and objection recognition ~\cite{gupta2016,Yang2013,Jie2011,Golapan2011}.
-In particular, labeled data is available in both source and target domains.
-A same task (re-identification) is associated with two different domains, where source and target distributions differ~\cite{wang2018}.
-The source domain corresponds to either the depth or RGB modality, while the target domain corresponds to the other modality.
-The main objective is to transfer the knowledge learned from source to target domain, even though the data distribution between the domains can incorporate a significant shift.
-Then, the cross-modal re-identification can recognize across two domains and, therefore, solve the transfer learning task (re-identification based on either RGB or depth) in a common representation space.

-A key challenge for designing cross-modal networks is training when image data distribution incorporate a significant shift.
-State-of-the-art deep learning methods will typically optimize using image data from both source and target modalities jointly.
-Low accuracies in comparison to single-modal re-identification within infrared-RGB cross-modal re-identification suggest that co-joint optimization might not be ideal with respect to the significant distribution shift between the modalities~\cite{wu2017,ye20181,ye20182,dai2018}.
-Hence, the technique proposed in this paper seeks to exploit the asymmetrical relationship between depth and RGB images by training the re-identification system in a sequential manner.
+Other use cases include robotics and autonomous vehicles, which require tracking pedestrians around their vicinity, where some regions are covered by lidar sensors, and others by RGB cameras \cite{dimi2019,nava2017,nuscenes2020}.
+Besides these practical applications, research in cross-modal re-identification can also help legal interpretation of depth-based images concerning privacy data protection (e.g. within GDPR)\cite{gdpr2018}.
+While it is clear that person data from a RGB camera is highly sensible concerning data privacy, it is still unclear how much private information can be extracted from depth images.